-Can you set your own goals, making sure you tackle the key problems to achieve your aim?
+- Work effectively: can you set your own goals, making sure you tackle the key problems to achieve your aim?
 Can you manage your time so that you meet deadlines?

-Can you cooperate with a team to achieve a common goal?
+- Work with your colleagues: can you cooperate with a team to achieve a common goal?
 Can you explain your technical knowledge to non-specialists?
 Can you interpret and take into account factors outside of your specialism in reaching a decision?

-Can you understand the factors of importance to industry, not just the technical goals.
+- Work with a client: can you understand the factors of importance to industry, not just the technical goals.
 Can you produce work of a high standard even under pressure and shifting deadlines (or goals)?

 As a professional engineer, you'll need to do all of the above and so Engineering You're Hired! gives you the opportunity to put your skills into practice.